 - Invite additional participation in future meetups, drawing participants further into an exploration of new visions of the community-centered museum.

-Museumhive was envisioned and is project directed by museum media developer Brad Larson, working with the New England Museum Association (NEMA) and advisors Ed Rodley, Paul Orselli, and a range of colleagues and friends in the museum industry.
+Museumhive was envisioned and is project directed by museum media developer Brad Larson, working with the New England Museum Association (NEMA) and advisors Ed Rodley, Paul Orselli, Cierra Peters, and a range of colleagues and friends in the museum industry.
 This experimental format for hive-created content will be shared with other museum associations for national replication.

 This project was made possible in part by the Institute of Museum and Library Services grant MG-45-16-0029-16.
 The views, findings, conclusions or recommendations expressed in this website do not necessarily represent those of the Institute of Museum and Library Services.
 The inaugural meet-up is sponsored in part by District Hall, with additional support from Paul Orselli Workshop.